goapps/aws-tools/README.md

 `gzip /usr/local/man/man1/aws-auth.1`

 ### exit codes
     10 = AWS cli not installed
+    11 = AWS_PROFILE not set and -p not set
+    12 = AWS_PROFILE set but empty and -p not set
+    13 = Failed preflight checks